| Description:

 Generally duller and darker brown overall with rather

 buffier hue below.
-The scapulars wing-coverts and breast
+The scapulars wing-coverts and

+reddish-purple.
 The feet and tarsi are dull red.

 |